-It is not only possible, but likely that people who suffer from mental disorders like anxiety or depression may also suffer from addiction to drugs or alcohol.
-The drug abuse may come as a result of the issues caused by the mental disorder.
+It is not only possible but likely that people who suffer from mental disorders like anxiety or depression may also suffer from addiction to drugs or alcohol.
+Drug abuse may come as a result of the issues caused by mental disorders.
 In other cases, it may be exactly the opposite; drug or alcohol abuse may lead to the development of a mental disorder.

 Sometimes, the presence of both of these issues may be caused by genetics (heredity) or a traumatic experience.
 People who have suffered the loss of a loved one or some sort of traumatic event may deal with a mental disorder, like depression.
 As a result, a person in this situation may begin to abuse substances.